Stevie Young: Career with AC/DC

 The connection to AC/DC goes back to the 1960s where Young, Angus, and Malcolm attended the same school while growing up in Sydney.
 Coincidentally, Starfighters was also the name of a Dutch band of AC/DC co-producer Harry Vanda, before his family moved to Australia.

 During the late 1970s Young and his brother Fraser occasionally travelled with AC/DC on tour; both were photographed with Angus and Malcolm backstage at Wembley in 1979 during the Highway to Hell Tour.

 During the 1988 US tour for AC/DC's album Blow Up Your Video, which started on 3 May 1988, Young filled in for Malcolm on rhythm guitar, while Malcolm left to deal with a growing alcohol dependency.
 Many fans were not even aware that Malcolm had been replaced, because Young bore a physical resemblance (at the time) to him.
 Malcolm overcame his drinking problem and returned to the band, staying until his retirement in 2014.

 In July 2014, AC/DC's Brian Johnson confirmed that Young had recorded with the band for their upcoming album Rock or Bust, again replacing his ill uncle Malcolm.
 In September it was confirmed that Young would replace Malcolm on a permanent basis.
 It was revealed in a Rolling Stone interview that Young had been recruited by Angus as far back as January 2014, before contact had been made with other band members.

+Young was involved with AC/DC's 2020 follow-up album, Power Up in which he once again performed rhythm guitar and backing vocals.
+When asked about the difficulties of having to arrange riffs that he had written with his brother, Angus admitted that Stevie was instrumental in helping with compiling all of the riffs for the record.